pushme-pullyou/pushme-pullyou.github.io/tootoo/r5/ladybug-tools-view/README.md

 -->

+### Issues / Problems that need solving

+There's a lot of code out there and it's not always easy to access, view or share.

+You have to click and click and click in order just to see the next file.
+	* Click to open file in new tab
+	* Click new tab to view file
+	* Click to close the new tab
+	* Repeat

+It's easy to view the source code, but what does the code you are looking at actually do or show?

+There's a web site for the project, but it's often out of date.

+If you are a developer, your priorities are on building code.
+Taking the time to make your code accessible is time taken away from your real coding

+There are terrific tools out there, but they require skill, time and effort to get going, but you can't afford the devops peeps that are needed.

+There are not a lot of free, open source, plain-vanilla entry-level JavaScript tools to help you turn GitHub repos into websites auto-magically

+### Solution

-When you are exploring or testing Ladybug Tools, you want to be able to call up and display numbers of files very quickly - with the fewest clicks possible
+As you are exploring or testing Ladybug Tools, you want to be able to call up and display numbers of files very quickly - with the fewest clicks possible.

+Whenever content is renderable in the browser - text, html, markdown, images, 3D models - you want to be able to see the rendered version and the source code version.

+Whenever there is source code, you want to see it well-formatted and well-styled

-### Mission
+#### Mission
 <!-- a statement of a rationale, applicable now as well as in the future -->

-* Ladybug Tools View helps you find cool features or spot errors more quickly.
+* Ladybug Tools View helps you find cool features or spot errors more quickly, easily and faster

-### Vision
+#### Vision
 <!--  a descriptive picture of a desired future state -->

-* By helping you see more code, more quickly you find new answers and new questions
+* By helping you see more code, more quickly you find new answers and generate new questions
+* Sharing code just happens

+## General Usage

+* A free, open source [file viewer]( https://en.wikipedia.org/wiki/File_viewer ) for all the Ladybug Tools files hosted on GitHub
+* Displays the catalog of file names in menu using [tree views]( https://en.wikipedia.org/wiki/Tree_view ) and other methods
+* Click a file name link to display the file contents in a contents panel

 ## Features

-* A [file viewer]( https://en.wikipedia.org/wiki/File_viewer ) for all the Ladybug Tools files hosted on GitHub
-* Display the catalog of file names in menu using a [tree view]( https://en.wikipedia.org/wiki/Tree_view ) and other methods
-* When user clicks a file name, display its menu items in the menu and the file contents in a contents panel

 ### Maintaining
 * Build your web site pages with either HTML or Markdown